 This document describes the challenges of modeling MIL-STD 2045 in DFDL, the semantics of the required new properties and property values, and several additional recommended properties and property values that help make modeling this data standard much easier.

-These features have been implemented as part of the Daffodil open-source DFDL project.
+The bit order feature has been implemented as part of the Daffodil open-source DFDL project.

 Contents